Build fails if xml/fftw include path contains older gmock

 that the include directory for internal boost still takes precedence

-#1 Updated by Teemu Murtola about 3 years ago
+#1 Updated by Teemu Murtola over 3 years ago

 In general, this is an unsolvable problem if the system contains multiple copies of some headers at different versions in different paths.
 That said, it should be simple to put our internal include paths first.
 You probably get very interesting failures if you install an older Gromacs to the same prefix where, e.g., libxml2 is. ;-)